Musashi Suzuki

-Musashi Suzuki (鈴木 武蔵, Suzuki Musashi) is a Japanese professional footballer who plays for club Yokohama FC.
+Musashi Suzuki (鈴木 武蔵, Suzuki Musashi) is a Japanese professional footballer who plays for Tochigi City FC.
 He is mainly deployed as a forward.

 Club career

 Suzuki entered Kiryu Daiichi High School and played for the school football club.
 In the 2011 season, the team advanced to the All Japan High School Soccer Tournament.

 After graduating high school in 2012, Suzuki signed a professional contract with Albirex Niigata.
 On 4 April 2012, Suzuki made his first team debut against Shimizu S-Pulse in the J. League Cup as a 46th-minute substitute.
 He scored his first goal for the club in a 4–3 League Cup victory over Omiya Ardija.

 V-Varen Nagasaki signed Suzuki before the start of the 2018 J1 season.

 On 30 June 2022, Suzuki was announced at Gamba Osaka.

 On 25 December 2023, Suzuki was announced at Hokkaido Consadole Sapporo on loan.

 On 6 January 2025, Suzuki was announced at newly promoted club Yokohama FC for the 2025 season.